 Join us for a free screening of a collection of mini-documentaries produced by local teens.

-Bullying, drugs, growing up, and foster care are just a few topics young filmmakers from the Raising 100,000 Voices project tackle in their own video productions.
-Raising 100,000 Voices, a project that encourages young adults to express, through video, issues that concern them, presents a special premiere screening of their mini-documentaries on Saturday, May 17, 2014 from 3-5:30 p.m. at the Little Theatre, 240 East Avenue in downtown Rochester.
+Safety on public buses, foster care, staying in school, and acceptance for disabilities are just a few topics young filmmakers from the Raising 100,000 Voices project tackle in their own video productions.
+Raising 100,000 Voices, a project that encourages young adults to express, through video, issues that concern them, presents a special premiere screening of their mini-documentaries on Wednesday, May 13, 2015 from 5:30-8 p.m. at the Little Theatre, 240 East Avenue in downtown Rochester.
 The event is free and open to the public.
-Now in its 9th year, the project has hosted eight screenings of more than 200 videos.
-More than 15 videos from 50 filmmakers will be featured at the May 17th screening, which is free and open to the public.
+Now in its 10th year, the project has hosted eight screenings of more than 200 videos.
+11 videos from 50 filmmakers will be featured at the May 13th screening, which is free and open to the public.

 The Raising 100,000 Voices project is a national outreach effort designed to help understand the needs of the community from the point of view of those emerging into adulthood.
 WXXI and the University of Rochester Medical Center initiated the model in Rochester in 2005 with a partnership of youth-serving agencies.
 To learn more about the project, click here.

-Filmmakers for this series of videos includes groups from Charles Settlement House, Teens Active in Civic Engagement (T.A.C.E.), Rochester City School District #52 School, Citizen U South Citizen U North, Dazzle School of Visual & Performing Arts, Youth on the Move, Thomas P. Ryan Center, and Y.E.P.P. of Grace Community Village, Inc.
+Filmmakers for this series of videos includes groups from 209th Regiment of Cadets, Charles Settlement House, Rochester City School District #52 School, Dazzle School of Visual & Performing Arts, Monroe County Youth on the Move, ImagineYOU, and the Office of Mental Health Promotion (OMHP), Department of Psychiatry, University of Rochester.